PDF Version [pdf 713 kb]

 As stated previously, FHWA does not endorse any single approach for analyzing procurement methods.
 FHWA does highly recommend that state practitioners engage in some type of analysis prior to procuring a project as a P3.
 P3s are complex as well as costly to the public sector.
 P3s are not the solution to every project, but another option for states to consider and utilize if appropriate.

 Of the countries that employ some sort of Value for Money (VfM) analysis, this state of the practice will focus on three countries: Australia, Canada and the United Kingdom.
 These three countries have VfM practices that have developed for at least a decade.
 In some cases there are striking similarities in theory; in other cases, there are fundamental differences in practice.
 This section summarizes the experience in those countries, insight on the role of VfM in the Public-Private Partnership (P3) process, and of the development of VfM approaches over time.
 There are other countries which employ VfM analysis such as Netherlands, Russia and China; however, they have been left out of the scope of this report.
 The report is for illustration and is not all encompassing.
 Finally, there are countries which utilize P3s but do not employ VfM in their due diligence such as Spain and Portugal.
-The Spain and Portugal P3 experiences are showcased in other reports compiled by the Office of Innovative Program Delivery.
+The Spain and Portugal P3 experiences are showcased in other reports compiled by the Center for Innovative Finance Support.

 Each section will begin with an introduction to the history of P3s, and then proceed to discuss VfM methodology and practice in each country.
 The chapter will then detail fundamental methodology and the types of guidance that the public sector provides at the national and local level.
 Finally a case study will be presented to illustrate VfM in practice, outcomes and lessons learned.